PurryFury/PurryFury/README.md

 <img align="center" src="https://github-readme-stats.vercel.app/api/?username=PurryFury&theme=blue-green" />

 ### Hi there 👋
+I enjoy solving problems with computers and verious technologies they provide.
+I play a lot of video games and collect founttain pens

+#Technologies and Tools
 <!--
 **PurryFury/PurryFury** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.